sarahciston/codingcare/posts/guide.md

 One way to combine wildly is to work wildly with metaphors, as Ren Loren Britton and Helen V. Pritchard do when they unpack the acronym CS to expand the field of "computer science" to include "Chance and Scandal," "Crying Sabotage," "Careful Slugs," and more.
 They suggest this "promiscuous metaphorical practice" can open up different plans, questions, and techniques in the field – including considerations of crip-technoscience and of more-than-human world:

->"We follow CS (Careful Slugs) in how it might reroute, chomp away, do nothing about, slime up, slow down, or ripple towards attachments as a way of accounting for, unsettling, taking responsibility for, and remaking dominant universalisms of CS (Computer Science).
+"We follow CS (Careful Slugs) in how it might reroute, chomp away, do nothing about, slime up, slow down, or ripple towards attachments as a way of accounting for, unsettling, taking responsibility for, and remaking dominant universalisms of CS (Computer Science).
 We propose that when computation is approached through the speculation of CS (Careful Slugs), the computational operations of sorting become slowed down, separating becomes impossible as sticky bodies stick to surfaces, categorizing becomes softened."
+{: .quote }

->>–Ren Loren Britton and Helen V. Pritchard (2022) @brittonCarefulSlugsCaring2022a
+–Ren Loren Britton and Helen V. Pritchard (2022) [@brittonCarefulSlugsCaring2022a] {: .quote .attrib }

 It matters what materials you use and what metaphors you think with, whether your projects are held together with spitballs or slug trails.